-- It can be turned on by applying a pulse of positive gate current for a short period of time provided that the device is in the forward blocking state ( $V_A > V_K$ ).
-Once the device is latched on the gate current can be removed and the gate circuit loses control over the Thyristor. - The Gate current (IG) is in the range of 0.1A to 0.3A for 6000A device, and the Gate-Cathode signal required to turn-on a forward biased device is $V{gk} \approx 3V 5V$ . - The Figure below shows an SCR implemented in a simple chopper circuit.
+- It can be turned on by applying a pulse of positive gate current for a short period of time provided that the device is in the forward blocking state ($V_A > V_K$).
+Once the device is latched on the gate current can be removed and the gate circuit loses control over the Thyristor. - The Gate current (I_G) is in the range of 0.1A to 0.3A for 6000A device, and the Gate-Cathode signal required to turn-on a forward biased device is $V{gk} \approx 3V 5V$. - The Figure below shows an SCR implemented in a simple chopper circuit.

 - The switching waveforms are shown below.
 The Thyristor is turned on by applying a pulse of gate current, and stays on as long as the Anode current is greater than the Latching current, even if the gate pulse is removed.
-Applying another pulse of gate current has no effect on the Thyristor. - Negative gate currents are prohibited as they fail to turn-off the whole cells in the device and they may cause hot spots, which damage the SCR.
-Hence, a protection Diode may be connected in series with the SCR's Gate terminal to rectify the Gate current direction.
+Applying another pulse of gate current has no effect on the Thyristor. - Weep this gate company are or of three traces they fail the company in a series of the anti-construction of the connected in series with the SCR's Gate terminal to rectify the Gate current direction.